noxonsu/Sensorica2/docs/README.md

 ![](https://sensorica.onout.org/wp-content/uploads/2024/01/admin-1024x760.png)

 ## See comparsion with other projects
-https://onout.org/embedGPT - Overview of servicies to embed chatgpt to website
+https://onout.org/embedGPT - Overview of startups who offer to embed chatgpt to website